modxcms/fred/docs/Fred.md

         - max - **REQURED**; Maximum value of the slider
         - tooltipDecimals: Number of decimals to show in slider's tooltip; Default: 0
         - step: Number to increment slider's value; Default: 1
+- page
+    - MODX Page select
+    - Value is returned as an object in format: `{"id": 1, "url": "fred.html"}`
+    - Type specific properties:
+        - clearButton - If set to `true` button to clear select will appear

 ##### Example
 ```json